zeroconf-dev/keyboard-navigation/README.md

 # <FormTabNavigation />

-This library ships with an implementation that works with react, but it is not limited too react.
+This library ships with an implementation that works with react, but it is not limited to react.
 Maybe later the react part will be moved to separate library.

 ## Table of contents